Combodo/iTop/readme.txt

 Everaldo Coelho and the Oxygen Team for their wonderful icons.
 The JQuery team and the all the jQuery plugins authors for developing such a powerful library.
-Phil Eddies for the numerous feedbacks provided, and the first implementation of CKEdit Marco Tulio for the Portuguese (Brazilian) translation Vladimir Shilov for the Russian translation
+Phil Eddies for the numerous feedbacks provided, and the first implementation of CKEdit Marco Tulio and Bruno Cassaro for the Portuguese (Brazilian) translation Vladimir Shilov for the Russian translation
 Izzet Sirin for the Turkish translation
 Deng Lixin for the Chinese translation